Coasteering from an MTR station (Yau Tong) to another MTR station (Tiu Keng Leng). Anything more convenient required? 😛

 - Beauty/fun: 6/10.
 Almost in all the route you will see the city in front or behind, but surprisingly the water quality can be quite decent here.
 We even found a secluded nice beach midway.

-- Difficulty: 2.5/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 2.5/10.
 You can do it completely dry.
 Big sections of the route are on slopes, but the grip of the rock is quite good.
 Several early exits if necessary.
 Tons of fishermen around on weekends that can provide tips.
 We even found several chalk marked arrows in the initial section.

 - The map